Modules | PY

 mesh = tf.Mesh(faces, points, transformation=translation)

-# Or set transformation later
+# Or set later

 mesh.transformation = translation

-# Queries automatically use the transformation
+# Queries use the transformation automatically

-d = tf.distance(mesh, other_mesh) # Queries mesh in transformed pose
+d = tf.distance(mesh, other_mesh)

 Shared Views